gardener/gardener-extension-provider-aws/docs/usage/flexible-network-configuration.md

 2. **MCM is the sole consumer**: The security group flows from `InfrastructureStatus` -> Worker controller -> `MachineClass.providerSpec.networkInterfaces[].securityGroupIDs` -> MCM -> `RunInstances` API.
 It is attached to the EC2 instance's primary network interface at launch.

-3. **The CCM does NOT need the SG**: Gardener configures `DisableSecurityGroupIngress=true` in the CCM's cloud-provider-config, which tells it to skip all security group rule management for load balancers.
+3. **The CCM does NOT manage SG rules**: Gardener configures `DisableSecurityGroupIngress=true` in the CCM's cloud-provider-config.
+This disables the CCM's `updateInstanceSecurityGroupForNLBTraffic` and `updateInstanceSecurityGroupsForLoadBalancer` functions, which would otherwise dynamically add per-Service ingress rules (client traffic, health checks, MTU discovery) to worker instance security groups at runtime.
+With this flag enabled, **neither Gardener nor the CCM will ever modify security group rules after initial creation** — the user's BYO security group must already contain all required rules, including NodePort ingress for NLB traffic and health checks.

 4. **No standard tag convention exists**: Unlike subnets (which have well-defined `kubernetes.io/role/*` tags), there is no standard tag for "this is the nodes security group."
 EKS also requires explicit SG specification for node groups.